 Exhibitors must pre-enter on the livestock entries on FairEntry.com.
 Exhibitors must enter for each specie they plan to compete in.
-Entries are due on FairEntry.com by 5:00 pm on Monday, July 1, 2024.
+Entries are due at FairEntry.com by 5:00 pm on July 2, 2025.
 Exhibitors must complete all portions of the contest or will be ineligible for awards.
-FFA Exhibitors must present a photocopy of their up to date FFA Record Book to the Extension Office by August 27, 2024 for each specie to be eligible for Premier Exhibitor.
+FFA Exhibitors must present a photocopy of their up-to-date FFA Record Book to the Extension Office by August 26, 2025, for each specie to be eligible for Premier Exhibitor.

-THE CONTEST IS BASED ON SCORES FROM: Written Test, Showmanship, Record Book, Interview, Highest Live Animal Placing Total points awarded will be 500, divided as follows:
+THE CONTEST IS BASED ON SCORES FROM:

+Written Test, Showmanship, Record Book, Interview, Highest Live Animal Placing The total points awarded will be 500, divided as follows: